88-degrees/Book-of-Changes/en/appendix02s1.md

 4. 'The great good fortune indicated by the fourth six, (divided),' shows that there is occasion for joy.

-5. 'The good fortune indicated by the fifth six, (divided),' shows that there is occasion for congratulation.
+5. 'The good fortune indicated by the fifth `SIX`, (divided),' shows that there is occasion for congratulation.

 6. 'In command of the firmament of heaven:' -- the way is grandly open for movement.